The key points this guide explains are:

-- Introducing an equal opportunities policy
+- introducing an equal opportunities policy

-- Ensuring its harassment policy is more effectively implemented
+- ensuring its harassment policy is more effectively implemented

-- Setting up a review panel to deal with equal opportunities and harassment/grievance procedures
+- setting up a review panel to deal with equal opportunities and harassment/grievance procedures

-- Re-training staff, or
+- re-training staff, or

-- Making public the selection criteria used for transfer or promotion of staff.
+- making public the selection criteria used for transfer or promotion of staff.

-- Agreement between you and the worker
+- Agreement between you and the employer

 - Acas conciliation service

-- Qualifying compromise agreement
+- Qualifying compromise agreement.

-Agreement between you and the worker
+Agreement between you and the employer

 A worker raises a grievance with her employers alleging a failure to make reasonable adjustments.
 The employer investigates the worker's complaint and upholds her grievance.
 The employer agrees with the worker to put the reasonable adjustments in place and offers her a written apology, which she accepts.